PaddlePaddle/docs/doc/fluid/beginners_guide/install/Ubuntuen.md

 **With pip installation** (the easiest way to install), we offer you a pip installation method, but it depends more on your native environment and may have some issues related to your local environment.

-**Use Docker for installation** (the safest way to install), because we are installing the tools and configuration in a Docker image so that if something goes wrong, others can reproduce the problem for help.
+**Use Docker for installation** (the safest way to install), because we have installed the tools and configuration in a Docker image so that if something goes wrong, others can reproduce the problem for help.
 In addition, for developers accustomed to using Windows and MacOS, there is no need to configure a cross-compilation environment using Docker.
 It should be emphasized that Docker does not virtualize any hardware.
-The compiler tools running in the Docker container are actually run directly on the native CPU and operating system.
+The compiler tools running in the Docker container are actually running directly on the native CPU and operating system.
 The performance is the same as installing the compiler on the machine.

 Compile and install from [**source**](#ubt_source) and [**use Docker**](#ubt_docker).
-This is a process of compiling the PaddlePaddle source code into a binary file and then installing the binary file, compared to the binary that has been tested for you.
-The form of PaddlePaddle, manual compilation is more complicated, we will answer you in detail at the end of the description.
+This is a process of compiling the PaddlePaddle source code into a binary file and then installing the binary file.
+Compared to the binary PaddlePaddle that has been successfully tested and compiled for you, the manual compilation is more complicated, we will answer you in detail at the end of the description.

 <br/><br/>
 ### ***Install using pip***